-Mr. Sia is pianist for the Sacramento Valley Concert Choir.
+Mr. Sia is the pianist for the Sacramento Valley Concert Choir.
 He has received the prestigious California Legislature Assembly Resolution in May of 2019 for his 15 years of pianistic and artistic contribution to the choir and the community.
 As an avid chamber music artist and a collaborative pianist, he frequently plays with musicians from the Sacramento Philharmonic, Auburn Symphony, Folsom Lake Symphony, CSUS Symphony, and the Camellia Symphony Orchestra.
 He also often collaborates with opera singers from the Sacramento Opera and Sacramento State University Opera Theater.
 Opera singers he performed with were winners of the Western regions at the Metropolitan Opera Competition.
 Mr. Sia is a well-respected collaborative pianist and accompanist for instrumentals and singers at masterclasses, auditions, competitions, and recitals.

 As a music educator, Mr. Sia has served as an adjudicator for several piano competitions and his students has been winners of prestigious national and international piano competitions and has performed at Carnegie Hall and in Europe.
 He is a member of the Royal Conservatory Music Development Program (RCMDP), the Music Teachers’ Association of California (MTAC), the California Association of Professional Music Teachers (CAPMT), the Music Teachers’ National Association (MTNA), the National Guild of Piano Teachers, and the American College of Musicians.